 Background

-Supported by thick wooden stilts driven deep into the harbor mud, the Empty Net is the roughest, loudest, and most dangerous tavern in Saltmarsh.
-The air reeks of salt, spilled ale, and seaweed smoke.
-Inside, dim lanterns sway from rusted hooks, and the warped floorboards creak beneath the weight of smugglers, sailors, and dockside thugs who drink and brawl beneath the low rafters.
+Raised on thick stilts sunk deep into harbor mud, the Empty Net is the roughest tavern in Saltmarsh.
+The air reeks of salt, ale, and seaweed smoke.
+Lanterns sway from rusted hooks, and warped floorboards groan beneath smugglers, sailors, and dockside thugs who drink and brawl under low rafters.

 History

-A century ago, during the Azure Tide, the west bank of the Kingfisher River served as a humble boat-repair yard.
-As the war dragged on, it quietly became a smuggling den, trading in secret with the Sea Princes under cover of night.
+A century ago, during the Azure Tide, the west bank of the Kingfisher River was a modest boatyard.
+As war dragged on, it became a covert smuggling hub, trading with the Sea Princes under cover of darkness.

-When the war ended and Saltmarsh was incorporated into the Kingdom of Keoland, the west bank fell just beyond the town’s official boundary and, more importantly, outside the reach of the Town Council’s taxes.
-Around the same time, the Green Market opened across the river, and many traders hoping to dodge the new stall levies moved their dealings westward.
+After Saltmarsh was folded into the Kingdom of Keoland, the west bank fell just beyond the town’s official boundary—and outside the Town Council’s taxes.
+When the Green Market opened across the river, traders seeking to avoid new levies shifted west.

 The West Bank

-The west bank of Saltmarsh remains a legal gray zone.
+The west bank remains a legal gray zone.

 Modern Era

-In recent decades, the Empty Net has become a stronghold for smugglers and Sea Prince sympathizers, a refuge for those who resent Keoland’s oversight.
-The Loyalists avoid the place entirely, and the guards only step foot inside when summoned.
-As long as the chaos stays within its walls, the crown’s men look the other way.
+Today, the Empty Net is a haven for smugglers and Sea Prince sympathizers, and a refuge for those who resent Keoland’s rule.
+Loyalists avoid it; guards enter only when summoned.
+So long as violence stays contained, the Crown looks away.

-Still, the Empty Net is more than a den of drunks.
-It is the beating heart of Saltmarsh’s underworld a gathering place for pirates, fences, and informants who thrive in the murky space between law and loyalty.
-Deals are whispered over rum, fortunes are gambled on dice, and secrets are traded as easily as gold.
+But it is more than a den of drunks.
+The Empty Net is the beating heart of Saltmarsh’s underworld—where pirates, fences, and informants gather in the murky space between law and loyalty.
+Rum fuels whispers, dice decide fortunes, and secrets change hands as easily as coin.

 Adventure Hooks